 Staff, directors and volunteers are expected to treat everyone working at The Together Project and all our service users with fairness and respect.

 At all times people’s feelings will be valued and respected.
 Language or humour that people find offensive will not be used, e.g. sexist or racist jokes or terminology which is derogatory to someone with a disability.

 We take any breach of this policy extremely seriously.
 Concerns or complaints should be raised as soon as possible following the procedures in our Complaints and Allegations policy.

 We are committed to reviewing our policy and good practice annually.
-This policy was last reviewed on 22nd February 2018 by Louise Goulden.
+This policy was last reviewed on 9th September 2019 by Louise Goulden.